Job Opportunity: Transitional Housing Program Residential Coordinator – Part-time

-Position Summary: The Residential Coordinator is responsible for the daily operations and service delivery of the residential program.
+The Transitional Housing Program Residential Coordinator is responsible for the daily operations and service delivery of the Transitional Housing Program.
 The coordinator is responsible for maintaining a secure and safe atmosphere for program participants to stabilize and develop coping skills, ensuring residents are adhering to program policies, and working with residents on life and behavioral skills as they arise in the domestic sphere.

 - Other duties as assigned.